-Research at the CTM will fall under one of three broad programmatic areas of expertise, (i) microbiomes, (ii) clinical microbiology – antimicrobial resistance, and (iii) genomics and bioinformatics analyses.
+Research at the CTM will fall under one of four broad programmatic areas of expertise, (i) microbiomes, (ii) clinical microbiology – antimicrobial resistance, (iii) genomics and bioinformatics analyses, and (iv) Industrial Microbiology.
 Research within and across these themes focuses from a microbiological perspective on significant problems facing society and the economy:

 These three programmatic areas encompass many of the main sectors of biotechnology involving microbial sources, with research projects expected to traverse these areas in different ways, at multiple levels, and with specific technical requirements.
 Increasingly, cutting-edge research projects in microbiology are dependent upon the strategies, know-how, microbial resources, tools and services in practice in each of these disciplines, whether searching for new targets for discovery of new drugs and biologics, design of diagnostic tools based on the microbiome, new enzymes and new-generation biofuels, high valued products from bio-waste, or environmentally sustainable products.